Skip to content

 • Spandrel beams with low \(L/d\) ratios

-• Any member where you need accurate deflection predictions
+• Members where you need accurate deflection predictions

-• Modeling deep beam-column joints with rigid links
+• Deep beam-column joints modeled with rigid links

-• Seismic analysis where accurate stiffness distribution matters
+• Seismic analysis where stiffness distribution affects the results (including simplified stick models for preliminary design)

-When you’re learning the software, try running the same model with and without shear area for a simple cantilever.
+If you’re learning the software, try running the same model with and without shear area for a simple cantilever.
 Compare the deflections.
-This hands-on check will give you intuition for when the effect is significant.
+You’ll quickly build intuition for when it matters.

 • SAP2000 / ETABS: Zero shear area means shear deformation is excluded.
 Section properties from the built-in database often include \(A_v\) values.

-• S-Frame: Incorporates shear deformation modification when shear area is specified.
+• S-Frame: Includes shear deformation when shear area is specified.
 Check their documentation for the exact formulation.

-If you’re using a program that doesn’t explicitly ask for shear area, check whether it’s using Timoshenko beam theory (includes shear) or Euler-Bernoulli (excludes shear) by default.
+If your program doesn’t explicitly ask for shear area, check whether it’s using Timoshenko beam theory (includes shear) or Euler-Bernoulli (excludes shear) by default.

-Not sure if shear deformation matters for your specific situation?
-Here’s a simple check:
+Not sure if shear deformation matters for your situation?
+Run these numbers:

-1. Calculate the flexural deflection using hand calculations: \(\delta_{flex} = PL^3/(3EI)\) for a cantilever, or the appropriate formula for your configuration
+1. Calculate the flexural deflection by hand: \(\delta_{flex} = PL^3/(3EI)\) for a cantilever, or the appropriate formula for your configuration

 2. Estimate the shear deflection: \(\delta_{shear} = PL/(A_v G)\)